Taoudi/GithubSearcher/README.md

 ### Indexing

 Extract the data.zip file as data

-Run the indexing.bat file (After setting up elasticsearch, see blow)
+Run the indexing.bat file (After setting up elasticsearch, see below)